brittwoodard/ayurveda-blog-project/_posts/2023-07-09-why-green-juice-is-not-a-superfood.md

 ---
 layout: post
-title: Green Juice, An Ayurvedic Perspective on Why It's Not a Superfood for Everyone
+title: Ayurvedic Insights on Green Juice
 description: >-
     Explore the Ayurvedic viewpoint on green juice and discover why it may not be suitable for everyone's constitution and well-being.
 author: Brittany Woodard